department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/design-personalization/uat/test-plan-protocol.md

 * We will recruit **3 participants** (between known contacts) to test data in Production -
-    * Only iOS users
+    * iOS or Android users
     * Non screen reader users
     * Veteran has an active claim or VA health care
     * If possible, recruit a Veteran with Cerner health care
     * If possible, test in low connectivity
 * Veterans will be recruited from?
     * Ask the Veterans Ad Hoc slack channel
+    * Contact folks from [Veterans willing to help VA teams with pilot sessions](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/Administrative/vagov-users/team-veterans.md) list on github
+    * Other Veterans we know

 #### Recruitment Message

 To post in the #Veterans Ad Hoc Slack channel:
 > Hello!
 I’m a designer & researcher on the VA mobile app team.
-I’m running research for the new personalized VA mobile app home screen. **I’m looking for 3-5 Veterans who are iOS users to participate in UAT this week, May 8-10.** We can be flexible about day and time and am looking to schedule this ASAP.
+I’m running research for the new personalized VA mobile app home screen. **I’m looking for 3-5 Veterans who have an active claim or actively use VA health care users to participate in UAT this week, May 8-10.** We can be flexible about day and time and am looking to schedule this ASAP.
 The guided session will take no more than 30 minutes.
 > You must:
 >
-> * Use an iOS device for the session
+> * Use a mobile device for the session
 > * Have Zoom installed on your phone, a working microphone, and be willing to share your phone screen over Zoom.
 > * Be willing to install Testflight + a special build of the VA mobile app for the session (we will help remove it)
 > * Have VA login credentials you can use to log out of & into the app on your own (a username and password, not biometrics)